Suffering with clunky bike gears? Follow our simple guide to diagnose problems and fix your shifting

 How do bike gears work?

-Modern gears are indexed — that is to say, as you click the gear lever the front or rear derailleur puts the chain onto the corresponding sprocket or ring.
+Modern gears are indexed — that is to say, as you single-click the left or right shift lever, the front or rear derailleur moves the chain up or down onto the corresponding sprocket or chainring.
 It should do this effortlessly and without any fuss.

-Incorrect derailleur adjustment may not sound as dangerous as ineffective brakes, but having a derailleur slip into your spokes, having a chain come off the front chainring, or having your gears slip can potentially result in an accident.
+Incorrect derailleur (or 'mech') adjustment may not sound as dangerous as ineffective brakes, but having a derailleur slip into your spokes, a chain come off the front chainring as you're putting power through the pedals, or even your gears slip, can potentially result in an accident.

-To set-up or adjust your gears you'll need a small Philips screwdriver and an Allen or Hex key set - the best multi-tools should have you covered if you don't have a dedicated set of Allen keys.
+You don't need complicated tools to set up or adjust your gears, just a small Philips screwdriver and an Allen key set - the best multi-tools should have you covered if you don't have a dedicated set of Allen keys.

-Before you start working on your gears you'll want to ensure that your gear cables are running smoothly.
-If the cables are old or dirty they may not move freely and this will impact on your ability to adjust your gears effectively.
-It can also lead to confusion, as you may think that you need to adjust the tension on your cable, when it fact it's movement is impaired by grime.
+Before you start working on your gears it's a good idea to check your gear cables are running smoothly.
+If the cables are old or dirty they may not move freely and this will impact your ability to adjust your gears effectively.
+It can also lead to confusion, as you may think that you need to adjust the tension on your cable, when in fact movement is impaired by grime.

-If you're in doubt it's worth replacing both the inner gear cable and outer housing before you start.
+If you're in doubt about the state of the cables, or know it's been a long time since they were last replaced, it's worth replacing both the inner gear cable and outer housing before you start.

 Adjusting the rear derailleur

 Before you start this process you'll want to check that your derailleur hanger is straight.
-This is the part that the rear derailleur attaches on to.
-If it's misaligned you'll struggle to correctly index your gears no matter how hard you try.
+The hanger connects the frame to the rear derailleur and a bent or misaligned hanger will make it almost impossible to correctly index your gears no matter how hard you try.

-It's unlikely that you'll have a derailleur alignment tool at home so you'll need to visit a bike shop to get this checked out - the worst case scenario will require a replacement hanger, which is relatively inexpensive, however many hangers can be carefully bent back into alignment using the aforementioned tool.
+If you don't have a derailleur alignment tool at home you'll need to visit a bike shop to get this checked out — the worst-case scenario will require a replacement hanger, which is relatively inexpensive.
+However many hangers can be carefully bent back into alignment using the aforementioned tool.

 Step 1

-Put the gear lever into the top gear, turn the pedals and allow the chain to go onto the smallest sprocket on the cassette.
-If there is a barrel adjuster on the gear lever body, or the derailleur body, screw it almost all the way in (clockwise).
+Shift the rear derailleur into the smallest sprocket (biggest gear) on the cassette.
+If there is a barrel adjuster on the gear lever body, or the derailleur body, screw it all the way in (clockwise), and then out by a single turn.

 Step 2